AlbanCliquet/LeagueUnlocked/README.md

 ## 🎮 **The Magic**

 **Imagine this:** You're in champion select, hovering over skins.
-League Unlocked detects what you're looking at and automatically prepares it for injection.
+LeagueUnlocked detects what you're looking at and automatically prepares it for injection.
 When game starts, your chosen skin loads seamlessly - as if you actually owned it.

 **No downloads, no waiting, no complexity.** Just pure, instant access to every skin in the game.